 The basic pin tumbler lock has 6 essential components:

-Housing: The housing contains the entirety of the lock’s functional components and is typically fixed into a door or padlock.
+- Housing: The housing contains the entirety of the lock’s functional components and is typically fixed into a door or padlock.

-Plug: The plug is a cylinder where we can insert a key and, unlike the housing, can rotate once the correct key has been inserted.
+- Plug: The plug is a cylinder where we can insert a key and, unlike the housing, can rotate once the correct key has been inserted.

-Shear Line: The shear line (green) is the most important component when it comes to picking a lock.
+- Shear Line: The shear line (green) is the most important component when it comes to picking a lock.
 It can be defined as the physical gap between the housing and the plug.

-Springs: The springs have the simple task of pushing the pins down into the plug.
+- Springs: The springs have the simple task of pushing the pins down into the plug.

-Driver Pins: The driver pins (blue) are the reason that a lock can, and stays, locked.
+- Driver Pins: The driver pins (blue) are the reason that a lock can, and stays, locked.
 When the correct key is not in the plug, the driver pins typically sit halfway between the housing and the plug.
 This creates a bind that restricts the plug from fully rotating and in turn keeps the device locked.

-Key Pins: When a key has been inserted into the plug, the key pins (red) make contact with the top of the key.
+- Key Pins: When a key has been inserted into the plug, the key pins (red) make contact with the top of the key.
 Each key pin is cut to a different length that correlates directly with the pattern of the correct key.
 When this correct key is inserted, each key pin is pushed up flush with the shear line.

 Additionally, the driver pins are pushed out of the plug and also remain flush with the shear line.
 It is at this moment, when the gap between the key pins and the driver pins is exactly equal to that of the shear line, that we can turn the key and disengage the lock.

 As we can see, the goal of lock picking is to manipulate the pins so they no longer restrict the plug from rotating, just as a key does.
-Now, let’s get down to some good old fashioned locksmithing.
+Now, let’s get down to some good old-fashioned locksmithing.

 You’ll need two tools: a lock pick and a torque wrench.
 The purpose of the lock pick is to push the pins to the shear line.
-There are of course a ton of different styles of picks that can be used and each of them utilize their own technique.
+There are of course a ton of different styles of picks that can be used and each of them utilizes their own technique.